9th September 2021

 There are significant efforts being made globally to cut waste from plastics, food and textiles, but what about the hidden waste streams that go unnoticed?

 Let’s take, for example, coffee.
 The world’s love of coffee means that globally we consume over 2.25 billion cups of coffee every day.
 The UK alone accounts for 95 million of those daily cups.
 And with an estimated average of 11 grams of fresh ground coffee going into each cup, a staggering 9 million tonnes of ground coffee are brewed round the world every year, resulting in an estimated 18 million tonnes of wet, waste coffee grounds.
 But once the coffee’s been poured what happens to all those spent grounds?

 Typically, spent coffee grounds are dumped into general waste and sent to landfill where they emit methane – a greenhouse gas 25 times more potent than carbon dioxide and one of the primary causes of global warming.
-This level of detrimental waste is a calamity in itself, but as the world’s coffee drinking habit is unlikely to wane, it’s crucial we find ways to recycle, renew and reuse this material.
+This level of detrimental waste is a calamity in itself, but as the world’s love of coffee is unlikely to wane, it’s crucial we find ways to recycle, renew and reuse this byproduct.

 bio-bean’s sustainable solutions for coffee waste

 Here at bio-bean, we’re proud to be the world’s largest recycler of coffee grounds.
 We work with companies, big or small, in the UK to transform these spent coffee grounds into value at an industrial scale, giving new life to this material previously considered waste.

 Over the years we’ve developed the technology and processes to upcycle spent coffee grounds into a range of sustainable bio-product solutions for both consumer and industrial markets.